Section 3 of the Dowry Prohibition Act of 1961- A Strong Protector Against Dowry

 Nature of offence u/Section 03 of the Dowry Prohibition Act of 1961

-Section 08 of the Act gives more strength to the offences mentioned u/Section 03 and 04.
+Section 08 of the Act gives more strength to the offences mentioned in u/Section 03 and 04.
 Section 08 makes the offences Cognizable and Non-bailable.
 Therefore the consequences of demanding and providing dowry are harsher in its effect under Section 03.
 Moreover, Section 08(a) puts the burden of proof on the party who denies the offence carried out u/Section 03.

 Know The Legal Ramifications Of Section 3 Of The Dowry Prohibition Act: Get Help From Expert